-In our Power BI training courses, I show people how to add a Constant Line to a clustered column chart and I then, rather glibly, dimiss the other lines by explaining that "they are calculations across the totals".
-But what actually do I mean by this; what are these calculations?
+In our Power BI training courses, I show people how to add a Constant Line to a clustered column chart by using the Analytics section of the Visualizations pane.
+I then explain that the other Analytical lines (Max, Min, Average etc) are “calculations across the totals”.
+But what do I actually mean by this; what are these calculations?
 I do feel that these Analytics Lines deserve a much better explanation so now is the time to turn the spotlight on them.

 Firstly I'm going to take a closer look at the Constant Line to show you how to display the data label and value (what should be a simple thing actually takes a number of steps).
 Then, I'm going to unravel the calculations behind the "Average", "Max" and "Min" lines.

 The "Constant Line", as its name suggests is pretty much that; a reference line that doesn't change with your data.
 Let's use the Constant Line to put a Target line of £400,000 for our Salespeople on a column chart visual as shown here:-